GiveRep/GiveRep_overflow/README.md

 #### [[Link to full repo with all commit history (permission required)]](https://github.com/3mate/GiveRep-v1)

-Please [DM Eason your GitHub username at Telegram](https://t.me/EasonC13) if you need access to GiveRep's full repo as a Sui Overflow judge.
+Please [DM Eason your GitHub username at Telegram](https://t.me/EasonC13) if you need access to GiveRep's full repo for Sui Overflow judging purposes.